-The Town of Royalton water system serves 7,660 people through 2,325 service connections.
+Our water system serves 7,660 people through 2,341 service connections.
 Our water source is located in the west branch of the Niagara River.
 The treatment plant uses pre-chlorination, coagulation, rapid mix, flocculation, sedimentation, and filtration processes to ensure the quality of the water.
 The NCWD also uses chlorination for disinfection.
 The water treatment plant has been approved as a direct filtration plant; however, water is treated using conventional filtration including all of the processes described above.
 In addition, fluoride and a corrosion inhibitor are added to the potable water prior to distribution.